meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 ```

 ## Debugging Test on Github Actions

 We also storing test result on every PR in github actions, in case you need to debug it furter:

-- Check the PR you are made, go to actions which run the e2e testing, it will redirecting you to actions jobs
+- Check the PR you are made, go to the bottom of PR directly above the comment
+- Wait until all github actions completed, and scroll until you see `Meshery UI and Server / UI end-to-end tests`
+- Click details and it will redirecting you to the actions workflow
-- Go to summary tab, and check the artifact `playwright-result`
+- Go to summary tab, scroll down until you see artifact, and check the artifact `playwright-result`
 - Download the artifact
 - Extract the file into a folder
 - Go to [Playwright Trace Page](https://trace.playwright.dev/)